farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 Don’t want to read all the rules?
 Use this shorthand version:

-      - • Buy a Conjuration Skill.
+- Buy a Conjuration Skill.

-      - • Do some rituals to summon an Earth, Fire, Ice, Lightning, or Water elemental at a difficulty from Average (+1) to Great (+4).
+- Do some rituals to summon an Earth, Fire, Ice, Lightning, or Water elemental at a difficulty from Average (+1) to Great (+4).
 That’s the difficulty you need to reach, and that’s the skill it operates at.
 It will last for a week.
 You may keep one at a time.

-      - • Elementals come in 4 sizes:
+- Elementals come in 4 sizes:

-      - ˏ Wisps (Average, 0 stress, no consequences) are little fist-sized orbs.
+  - Wisps (Average, 0 stress, no consequences) are little fist-sized orbs.
 They’re not bright, but they’re fast and sneaky and follow simple directions.

-      - ˏ Drudges (Fair, 0 stress, 1 mild consequence) are dog-sized, stronger than they look, and able to carry heavy loads or do simple work.
+  - Drudges (Fair, 0 stress, 1 mild consequence) are dog-sized, stronger than they look, and able to carry heavy loads or do simple work.

-      - ˏ Servitors (Good, 2 stress, 2 mild consequences) are human-sized and roughly human-shaped, take orders well, and make adequate soldiers.
+  - Servitors (Good, 2 stress, 2 mild consequences) are human-sized and roughly human-shaped, take orders well, and make adequate soldiers.

-      - ˏ Attendants (Great, 3 stress, 1 mild and 1 moderate consequences) are powerful beings that take on aspects of the Storm, so they look kind of awesome.
+  - Attendants (Great, 3 stress, 1 mild and 1 moderate consequences) are powerful beings that take on aspects of the Storm, so they look kind of awesome.

-      - • If you make a bargain with a great being to be more powerful, then:
+- If you make a bargain with a great being to be more powerful, then:

-      - ˏ Reduce your refresh by 1.
+  - Reduce your refresh by 1.

-      - ˏ Take an aspect Bargain with the Prince of [pick a storm].
+  - Take an aspect Bargain with the Prince of [pick a storm]

-      - ˏ Change your Conjuring Skill to a Summoning Skill.
+  - Change your Conjuring Skill to a Summoning Skill.

-      - ˏ You can now summon a Superb (4 stress, 2 armor, -2/-4/-6 Consequence) elemental creature of your description with a successful roll.
+  - You can now summon a Superb (4 stress, 2 armor, -2/-4/-6 Consequence) elemental creature of your description with a successful roll.
 You can still do regular conjuration with your bargained element, but why would you?

 #### Mechanics